djsoftware1/runai/README.md

 Or (old way): python main.py
 ```

-If you follow the instrutions here to add this to your system PATH, then you can just type "runai" from anywhere.
+If you follow the instructions here to add this to your system PATH, then you can just type "runai" from anywhere.
 (Otherwise, use "./runai" or a full path to run.)

 Example:
 ```